-Refuelling, fuel/oil (mixture lubrication)
+Refuelling, fuel/oil (50 Senior Adventure)

-Models (50 JUNIOR / SENIOR ADVENTURE) have mixture lubrication.
 Oil (high-grade two-stroke engine oil) must be mixed with the fuel (ROZ 95) at a mixing ratio of 1:40.

 Gasoline is highly flammable and poisonous.
 Extreme caution should be used when handling gasoline.
 Never refuel the motorcycle near open flames or burning cigarettes.
 Always switch off the engine before refueling.
 Be careful not to spill gasoline on the engine or exhaust pipe while the engine is hot.
 Wipe up spills promptly.
 If gasoline is swallowed or splashed in the eyes, seek a doctor's advice immediately.